 Master of Science in Foreign Service, May 2003

 College of William and Mary, Williamsburg, VA

 Bachelor of Arts with Honors, International Relations, May 1997

 Court of International Trade

-HEATHER JACOBSON is a senior customs lawyer in the Seattle office of Junker & Nakachi.
+HEATHER JACOBSON is a customs attorney in the Seattle, Washington office of Junker & Nakachi.
 She holds years of focused experience in all manner of trade and customs issues.